Clive Williams is an internet researcher and writer on many genres. He has a BSc. Degree in Information Systems.

 Here is one pony that the kids will have a ball with.
 This is not a very energetic breed and can seem docile at times.
 The Ariegeois was commonly used as a work horse in mines.
 Now these pint-size hoses are popular pets across America.

 Black Forest Chestnut

-This breed can be either a pony or horse depending the size reached at an adult.
+This breed can be either a pony or horse depending on the size reached by adulthood.
 The Black Forest chestnut pony can reach 14.3 to 15.2 hands.
 Characteristics are an elegant head, strong neck, strong body, hard feet, and some feathering.
 Colors include sorrel and dark chestnut with a shaggy mane and tail.